vaibhavhirmukhe/DailyNews-React/README.md

 # DailyNews

-DailyNews is a news app which includes different categories of fresh news like general, sport, politics, etc. It is built with React, JavaScript, HTML and CSS.
+DailyNews is a news app which includes different categories of fresh news like general, sport, entertainment, etc. It is built with React, JavaScript, HTML, CSS and Bootstrap.

 ## Installation